deepakajaylinux/testpage/docs/source/lighthttpd.rst

 * Install LigHTTPDServer in a single environment without any browser.
 * Ease use of access and installation
 * Coding is case insensitive.
+* Non case sensitivity
+* Well-to-do in Ubuntu and CentOS.